Belgium and the Netherlands

 Why you should target the Belgian and Dutch markets

 Belgian and Dutch travellers are active tourists.
 They like to explore our historical and cultural sites and engage in hiking, cycling and nature-based activities while on the island of Ireland.
 They are very comfortable speaking English.
-City breaks are a key attraction, with Dublin being a ‘must visit’ for over 55% of Belgian and Dutch holidaymakers.
+City breaks are a key attraction, with Dublin being a ‘must visit’ for 61% of Dutch and 63% of Belgian tourists.

 Upcoming activity